 The other day I was watching a Champions League Match on TV between Benfica (Portugal Club) & Dortmund (German Club).
-The speed of play was SO FAST & INTENSE.
+The speed of play was so fast & intense.
 These world class pros are so much better than most people will ever know.
 If you as a player can get rid of the ball within 2 seconds, and complete your pass you are doing great.
 Yes, sometimes we need to dribble or hold on to the ball, but most of the time you receive & distribute consistently.
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.